-Confirm graduation eligibility by checking ✓ compulsory courses and filling in option courses.
 A minimum of 30 credits is required for graduation.

-^{} At least one optional credit must be at the Grade 11 level and at least two optional credits must be at the Grade 12 level.
+At least one optional course must be at the Grade 11 level and at least two optional courses must be at the Grade 12 level.
+Remaining optional courses can be from a combination of all grade levels.